Composition

 Gosling visualizations are composed from tracks and views.

-is a unit building block in Gosling which can be represented as a bar chart, a line chart, or an ideogram.
+A track is a unit building block in Gosling which can be represented as a bar chart, a line chart, or an ideogram.

-.
+Multiple tracks can be grouped into together into a view.
 A view defines the genomic location for all the tracks it

 contains, and the tracks define the data to be visualized.